 There are also several shorter timed missions, usually measured in seconds.
 For example, during the Overland route, you will come to a point while crossing a desert in which you have literally just a few seconds to reach a water and food source on the screennote you have to start typing before you get there, because you have only two extra seconds after taking the time to walk to the right spot to eat and drink.
 Other timed missions are only slightly more lenient.

-Unwinnable by Design: Surprisingly averted for a large number of puzzles.
+Unwinnable by Design: Surprisingly averted for a large number of puzzles (but sadly played straight for the rest).
 If you've forgotten to bring a particular item, there's generally another way to solve the puzzle.
 You can navigate a dark cave by bringing a lantern, or by feeling along the walls in the darkness (the latter being much more likely to result in death, however).

 Of course, study of the manual is required, in order to understand exactly why and how you've failed.
 Otherwise, you might end up forgetting a crucial piece of equipment, or missing a particular deadline that only results in failure many turns later.